 “Course I do.”

-Said without forethought, in the same valiant voice that denounced Kim Zimmer in front of an entire locker room.
-Said with an additional oof, as Susie leaped into Laurie’s lap and buried her face into Laurie’s neck.
+Said without forethought, in the same valiant voice that had denounced Kim Zimmer in front of an entire locker room.
+Said with an additional oof, as Susie leaped onto Laurie’s lap and buried her face into Laurie’s neck.

 It did put a whole new spin on the day’s events if some guardian angel had stage-managed it all, sending Laurie home in the unscheduled nick of time to rescue Susie from potential disaster; just as Big Sue had left the playground to save Laurie from the polite bad guy in the car outside McGrum.

 But however comforting that notion might be, it did little to thaw the icicle-slivers that had entered Laurie’s heart during Susie’s professed confession—each a Yeah right or I’ll bet or Easy to say that now, making Laurie writhe like it was an amateur acupuncturist’s needle.

 Maybe, though, these weren’t lingering doubts.